Essay on Magh Bihu Festival

 100 Words Essay on Magh Bihu Festival

-Magh Bihu, also known as Bhogali Bihu, is an Assamese festival that marks the end of the harvesting season.
-It is celebrated in the month of Magh, which falls in January or February according to the Gregorian calendar.
+Magh Bihu, also known as Bhogali Bihu, is a significant festival celebrated in Assam, a state in India.
+It marks the end of the harvesting season in the region.

 Conclusion